fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 Similarly, the canonical form of `let! ... and! ... return ...` in F# makes should make it clear that what we are really doing it calling the function given to `return` with the arguments introduced by `let! ... and! ...`, but in a special context determined by the CE builder.

 Despite requiring the canonical form, there are still many ways to build more complex and useful expressions from this syntax.
-The rest of this section aims to give a tour around these various features.
+The rest of this section will detail these.

 ## Pattern matching